michalc/aiomemoize/README.md

 ## Usage

 For a coroutine whose arguments are hashable, you can create a _memoized_ version by passing it to `memoize`.
-Any calls to this version that have the same arguments will result in only a _single_ run of original coroutine.
+This returns a tuple of the memoized function, and a function to invalidate the cache on a per-item basis.

 For example, the below